Mukasey Confirmation for Attorney General to Start

-Mr. GOLDMAN: I think that Mukasey, more than most, realizes that even though we haven't had a major attack on American soil in more than six years now, that the threats out there.
+GOLDMAN: I think that Mukasey, more than most, realizes that even though we haven't had a major attack on American soil in more than six years now, that the threat's out there.

 SHAPIRO: On the home, Mukasey has received very positive reviews, even from defense attorneys who often disagree with him.
 But there are groups that oppose his nomination - human rights groups especially that object to some of Mukasey's writings about national security issues.

-Mr. MICHAEL RATNER (President, Center for Constitutional Rights): This is not someone that we should trust with really fundamental rights and liberties.
+MICHAEL RATNER: This is not someone that we should trust with really fundamental rights and liberties.

 SHAPIRO: Michael Ratner is head of the Center for Constitutional Rights.
 He doesn't believe Mukasey will do enough to protect individual rights in national security cases.

-Harvard law professor David Barron says today hearing is Mukasey's first opportunity to turn that around.
+SHAPIRO: Harvard law professor David Barron says today's hearing is Mukasey's first opportunity to turn that around.

-Professor DAVID BARRON (Harvard Law School): What he says in those hearings will do a lot to convince the thousands of people working at the Justice Department that their new leader is going to be somebody committed to the rule of law and depends of the Justice Department in the way that the prior attorney general does not seem to have done.
+DAVID BARRON: What he says in those hearings will do a lot to convince the thousands of people working at the Justice Department that their new leader is going to be somebody who's committed to the rule of law and independence of the Justice Department in a way that the prior attorney general does not seem to have done.